 - If you have hard stools (constipation).

-- If you have ever had any of these health problems: Blood clots or blood-clotting problems, blood flow problems in the bowel, bowel block, Crohn’s disease, hole in the GI (gastrointestinal) tract, ischemic or ulcerative colitis, a large colon, long-term or very hard stools (constipation), narrowing or growths in the bowel, or very bad liver disease.
+- If you have ever had any of these health problems: Blood clots or blood-clotting problems, blood flow problems in the bowel, bowel block, Crohn’s disease, diverticulitis, hole in the GI (gastrointestinal) tract, ischemic or ulcerative colitis, a large colon, liver problems, long-term or very hard stools (constipation), or narrowing or growths in the bowel.

 - If you are taking fluvoxamine.